christophekede/webrtc-signaling-server/README.md

 - then run `heroku local web` to test on local machine
 - deploy using `git push heroku main` (after any commits)

 Currently running on https://serene-fortress-62530.herokuapp.com/, allows two different people to chat.
+Note that server goes to sleep after lack of activity, so it might be slower to load.
+You can see a log of the server activity by running `heroku logs --tail` in the project directory.

 This is a fork of Shane Tully's (shanetully.com)  original 'as simple as it gets' WebRTC Example.
 https://github.com/shanet/WebRTC-Example